YaqiangCao/cLoops/README.md

 #conver cLoops tmp files to washU interaction tracks for visualizaiton
 jd2washU -d Trac-looping_chr21 -o Trac-looping_chr21
 ```
 By uploading the interaction tracks and cLoops called loops (with suffix of _loops_washU.txt ) to washU, you can visualize the result for example as following.
 Meanwhile, cLoops called loops are more distant than their original called loops.
-We're keeping imroving cLoops.
+We're keeping improving cLoops.
 ![](https://github.com/YaqiangCao/cLoops/blob/master/pngs/Trac-looping.png)

 --------